totalAldo/zxfer/README.md

 These changes were motivated by the lengthy replication times experienced when transferring large dataset snapshots, primarily composed of log entries.
 As a result, the modifications have significantly decreased the time required for both ssh and local replication.

+## Example usage with new options
+Replicate two remote pools from the same host over ssh.
+The remote host uses SSDs and has 8 cpu cores.
+User `-x8` to run 8 parallel `zfs list` commands in the source host.
+Begin replication of the first pool in the background so that both host pools are replicated in parallel.
+`/bin/sh ./zxfer/zxfer -vdz -x8  -F -O user@host -R zroot tank/backups/ &`

+From the same host, use `zstd -9 -T0` compression on the source, and `-Y` repeat replication until there are no changes in the destination `/bin/sh ./zxfer/zxfer -vd -Z 'zstd -9 -T0' -Y -x8  -F -O user@host -R tank tank/backups/`

 ## Ideas for further improvements
 + if the delete option is specified, list the source snapshots without creation time, and begin deleting the destination snapshots as soon as